^

 Normal stomach and duodenum

-The contrast mass swallowed by the patient, with the vertical position of the body, gradually passes from the esophagus into the stomach and descends from the cardial opening into the body, the sinus and the antral compartment.
-After the first small sips of barium, the folds of the mucous membrane of the stomach appear - a relief appears on the inner surface of the organ.
-This folded relief is unstable and reflects the physiological state of the stomach.
+The contrast mass swallowed by the patient, in a vertical position of the body, gradually passes from the esophagus into the stomach and descends from the cardiac opening into the body, sinus and antral section.
+Already after the first small swallows of barium, folds of the gastric mucosa appear - the relief of the internal surface of the organ appears.
+This folded relief is not constant and reflects the physiological state of the stomach.

 Normal X-ray anatomy of the stomach and duodenum